pyccel/pyccel/tutorial/quickstart.md

         lo = i
         j = hi
 ```
-We now import this function from an interactive IPython terminal and pyccelize it with the `epyccel` command.
+We now import this function from an interactive IPython terminal and pyccelise it with the `epyccel` command.
-We then use the two functions (original and pyccelized) to sort a random array of 100 elements.
+We then use the two functions (original and pyccelised) to sort a random array of 100 elements.
 Finally we compare the timings obtained on an Intel Core 3 architecture.
 ```bash
 In [1]: from numpy.random import random